Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-63-torn.md

 "C’mon man, I need to know if we’re still champions of the galaxy!"

 "I swear to god you’re the most cock-obcessed man on the team," Firth rumbled.
-"And you’re only *a little* gay, too…"
+"And you’re only *a little* gay, too..."

 "Fuck you!
 I was drunk and it was just that one time!"